retrocomputacion/retrobbs/docs/readme.md

 ---
 # 1.3 Features

-*RetroBBS* is quite customizable and expandable already at this early stage.
+*RetroBBS* is quite customizable and expandable.
 The use of a configuration file (`config.ini`) and built-in file transfer, stream and display functions permits building a custom set of menus and file galleries.
 In addition, the plug-in system allows the addition of extra functionality with full support from the config file.

 The BBS is multi-threaded and supports up to **five** simultaneous incoming